ONE Pallet Project | Easy Potting Table

 One Pallet Project | Easy Potting Table

-I really love that you can see the shape of the skid—where the forklift picks it up.
-I think it offers a unique look for the easy potting table.
+I love that you can see the shape of the skid where the forklift picks it up.
+It offers a unique look for the easy potting table.

-I really like the mason jar sign that reads “to plant a garden is to believe in tomorrow”.
+I like the mason jar sign, “To plant a garden is to believe in tomorrow.”
 The two little pots that say “grow love” and “plant hope” really caught my eye at the store!
 I love the colors and the font.
 Hanging on the fence will allow them to hold extra garden goodies if holes are drilled in the bottom for drainage.
 Small flowering plants would look cute in them as well.

-I’m so thankful for this monthly challenge that makes me think about making fun and unique items!
+I’m so thankful for this monthly challenge, which makes me think about making fun and unique items!
 Be sure to check out all the great projects from my friends below:

 The Kim Six Fix Vintage Surveyors Tripod Lamp